 BSL as a Language

 BSL users campaigned to have BSL recognised on a similar level to Scottish Gaelic, Irish and Welsh and was finally recognised as a language in its own right by the UK government on 18th March 2003, but it has no legal protection.
 There is however legislation requiring the provision of interpreters such as the Police and Criminal Evidence Act 1984 and the Equality Act 2010.

-Although the UK and the USA share English as their predominant oral language, British Sign Language is quite distinct from its counterpart American Sign Language (ASL).
-Only 31% of the signs are identical and only44% have the same linguistic derivation..
-Irish Sign Language (ISL) is also visibly distinct from BSL and is actually more closely related to French Sign Language (LSF) and ASL.
+Although the UK and the USA share English as their predominant oral language; British Sign Language is quite distinct from its counterpart American Sign Language (ASL).
+Only 31% of the signs are identical; and only44% have the same linguistic derivation.
+Irish Sign Language (ISL) is also visibly distinct from BSL.
+It is actually more closely related to French Sign Language (LSF) and ASL.

 Sri Lanka’s Sign Language is also similar to BSL despite their oral language not being English.
 Auslan (Australian Sign Language) is also very closely related due to the history of colonisation.
 Identifying a clear distinction between Spoken Languages and Sign Languages.

 Now that we have recognised that the BSL in Sherlock is legitimate, how did it come around?